 - There is an admission of fault by one driver or the other

 - You live in a “no-fault” insurance state and did not suffer severe injuries

-Before hiring an accident reconstruction specialist or looking for an investigator who can complete a reconstruction, speak with an experienced personal injury lawyer about the costs and benefits of accident reconstruction in your case.
+Before hiring an accident reconstruction expert or looking for an investigator who can complete a reconstruction, speak with an experienced personal injury lawyer about the costs and benefits of accident reconstruction in your case.

 Contact The Joel Bieber Firm Following a Car Accident